 Out of these discussions has already emerged a number of important themes and priorities.
-We have summarized these in a draft “framework” document that is accessible here.
-We have gathered significant feedback from the community on the ideas articulated in this draft framework, and well as further suggestions on anything that might have been missed.
-I want to thank the working groups who worked diligently in April and May to gather your ideas on the plan we are designing together.
-We will work over the summer to refine your ideas and suggestions.
+We have been working over the summer to refine your ideas and suggestions.
 We will then have another round of community input on the more developed draft plan, with the goal of presenting it to the board of trustees for its review and discussion at the November board meeting.
 We will then begin the important process of implementation.
 No plan is of much value if we cannot put words into actions to move the institution forward.

 UNE has a great history and stands at a place of significant strength as a result of prior strategic decisions, and we have a bright future as we all work together to take our best and most innovative ideas and coalesce them into this emerging vision and direction that builds on those strengths.

-Together, we will shape this institution we cherish into the most successful, impactful, resilient version of itself it can be.
+Together, we are shaping this institution we cherish into the most successful, impactful, resilient version of itself it can be.